Primary

 Also targets: Quadriceps, Hamstrings, Core

-Want Rear Foot Elevated Split Squat in your program?
+See where Rear Foot Elevated Split Squat fits in your weekly plan

 Stand about two feet in front of a bench or box.